 Financing Law School

-Law schools offer two primary forms of financial aid: (1) aid based on academic marks, test scores, and sometimes various forms of achievement (often called “merit-based”) and (2) aid based on financial need (often called “need-based”).
+Law schools offer two primary forms of financial aid: (1) aid based on academic grades, test scores, and sometimes various forms of achievement (often called “merit-based”) and (2) aid based on financial need (often called “need-based”).
 Applicants may be less familiar with the concept of “merit-based” aid, but it is important to become familiar with this type of aid.
 Law schools have significant pools of “merit-based” aid, and it is not uncommon for 50% or more of admitted applicants to receive this type of aid offer.

 Law schools award merit-based financial aid based on various factors including, most commonly, an applicant’s GPA and LSAT score.
 Law schools will make the decisions whether to offer aid and what types of aid to offer based on your law school application.
 You do not have to submit any additional documentation initially in order to be eligible for most merit-based financial aid.
 Exceptions include a limited number of public interest scholarships and other named scholarships for which certain schools may require an additional essay, letter(s) of recommendation, and/or an interview.

-Typically applicants find out whether they are being awarded merit based financial aid and the amount at the same time they find out they have been accepted to the law school.
+Applicants often find out whether they are being awarded merit based financial aid and the amount at the same time they find out they have been accepted to the law school.
 However, some schools may let you know that they will be making those decisions at a later date.

 In addition to having a pool of merit-based financial aid to allocate, law schools may also have a pool of need-based aid.
 In order to be eligible for a need-based scholarship award, you will need to submit documentation establishing your need.
 The documentation law schools require to establish your level of need varies from school to school.
 Some schools only require you to complete the Free Application for Federal Student Aid (FAFSA).
 Still others have their own internal application process.
 It also varies from school to school as to whether you are required to submit information documenting your parents’ income.
 Consult the financial aid page of each law school that you are admitted to for school-specific information on need-based aid.